gurbindersingh/mac-keybindings/README.md

 Well, fret no more.
 This repo contains an AutoHotkey script as well as some PowerToys settings to simulate the Mac keybindings and shortcuts on Windows!

-> This repo still very much a work in progress.
+> This repo is still very much a work in progress.